Cooking Gorgeous

 Turkish Pickles are great on their own but also work well as:

-A crunchy side for kebabs and grilled meats such as Urfa Kebab - Turkish Ground Lamb Kebab, Lamb Shish Kebab, and Turkish Doner Kebab Recipe.
+A crunchy side for kebabs and grilled meats such as Urfa Kebab - Turkish Ground Lamb Kebab, Lamb Shish Kebab, and Doner Kebab.

-A topping for sandwiches and burgers, or a tangy addition to Kumpir Turkish Baked Potato.
+A topping for sandwiches and burgers, or a tangy addition to Kumpir - Turkish Loaded Baked Potatoes.

 Storing and Shelf Life

 Once opened, keep the jar refrigerated.
 Properly stored, homemade Turkish pickles last several months.
-If the brine turns cloudy or the smell seems off, discard them.
+A little cloudiness in a fresh batch is usually just mineral content from the water, but if the brine grows cloudier over time or the smell seems off, discard them.

 Recipe FAQs